Cystoisospora belli

 2. Noor M, Katzman PJ, Huber AR, et al. Unexpectedly High Prevalence of Cystoisospora belli Infection in Acalculous Gallbladders of Immunocompetent Patients.
 Am J Clin Pathol.
 2019;151(1):100-107.
 [PMID:30285068]

-Comment: Surprising report finding that nearly 10% of gallbladder removed for acalculous cholecystitis had C. belli organisms.
+Comment: A surprising report finding that nearly 10% of gallbladder removed for acalculous cholecystitis had C. belli organisms.
 Other reports have described such findings.
 Limitations included that this retrospective study had the organisms identified by H&E stain--unclear if identified at initial pathology read.

 3. Swanson EA, March JK, Clayton F, et al. Epithelial Inclusions in Gallbladder Specimens Mimic Parasite Infection: Histologic and Molecular Examination of Reported Cystoisospora belli Infection in Gallbladders of Immunocompetent Patients.
 Am J Surg Pathol.
 2018;42(10):1346-1352.
 [PMID:30020094]

-Comment: One of a number of reports that counter the high incidence of C. belli seen in gallbladder usually diagnosed my H&E stain with microscopy.
+Comment: One of several reports that counter the high incidence of C. belli seen in gallbladder usually diagnosed my H&E stain with microscopy.

 4. Wang ZD, Liu Q, Liu HH, et al. Prevalence of Cryptosporidium, microsporidia and Isospora infection in HIV-infected people: a global systematic review and meta-analysis.
 Parasit Vectors.
 2018;11(1):28.
 [PMID:29316950]